arifinwi1982/newyork/README.md

 # newyork
 This website shows the usage of opacity, color gradation and border radius to create a nice looking front page.
-This is my second assignment.
+This is my third assignment.